 Now that toddlers have gained more confidence and strength, they love to test their limits.
 Their abundant energy means that they also like to stay on the move.
 Toys that allow them to express their creative sides and learn new things (like sorters, building blocks, and art supplies) will keep them entertained.
 Things they can kick and throw, or equipment they can push themselves around on are also ideal.

 6. Ages 3 to 6 years

 Have you ever met a preschooler or kindergartener who constantly asked you “Why?” no matter how many times you explained something?
 Children at these ages are insatiably curious about the world.
 They like playing with each other and toys that keep them engaged.
-Puzzles, art supplies, books, balance bikes, interactive computer programs, scooters, and other fun toys will delight them!
+Puzzles, art supplies, books, balance bikes, interactive computer programs, scooters, and other fun toys or custom gifts will delight them!

 - Toy Industry Foundation.
 Age-by-age Toy Guide.

 National Association for the Education of Young Children.
 Good Toys for Young Children by Age and Stage.